 On July 15, 2021, the Colorado Supreme Court updated the Criminal Procedure Rules to allow defendants in criminal cases to appear virtually with the consent of the court.
-This rule change is based off of the emergency rules that were enacted in 2000 because of the COVID pandemic, but are now a permanent part of Colorado Criminal Procedure and will survive past the pandemic.
-Defendants and their attorneys can now appear remotely for most types of proceedings, so long as both the judge allows it and the defendant consents to it.
+This rule change follows the emergency procedures enacted in 2000 due to COVID.
+These procedures are now a permanent part of Colorado Criminal Procedure.
+Defendants and their attorneys can now appear remotely for most types of proceedings, so long as the judge allows it and the defendant consents to it.

 (e) Presence of the Defendant by Interactive Audiovisual Device or Interactive Audio Device.

 (I) “Interactive audiovisual device” means a television- or computer-based

 audiovisual system capable of two-way transmission and of sufficient audio and

 visual quality that persons using the system can view and converse with each other.

 (II) “Interactive audio device” means a telephone- or computer-based audio system

 capable of two-way transmission and of sufficient audio quality that persons using

 the system can converse with each other.